 Sonnet poem – a poem of sentiment, expressive or idea, consisting of 14 lines.
-Each line consisting of 10 syllables.
-Its rhymes are arranged according to one of the schemes – Italian, where eight lines called an octave consisting of two quatrains which normally open the poem as the question are followed by six lines called a sestet that are the answer, or the more common English which is three quatrains followed by a rhyming couplet.
-Structure of sonnet in English… ab ab, cdcd, efef, gg.
+Each line comprised of 10 syllables.
+Its rhymes are arranged according to one of the schemes – Italian, where eight lines called an octave consisting of two quatrains which usually open the poem as the question are followed by six lines called a sestet that is the answer, or the more common English which is three quatrains followed by a rhyming couplet.
+The structure of sonnet in English… abab, cdcd, efef, gg.

-Example of a sonnet poem written by unknown author.
+An example of a sonnet poem written by the unknown author.

 (b) Eric is the one that heads the great team

-(b) Hopefully it will make our readers gleam
+(b) Hopefully, it will make our readers glean

 (c) Bronte’s Grammar is full of homework help